xtuml/training/doc-training/process/HOWTO-create-a-course.md

     - Use recording window dimensions that scale to 16x9 cleanly
     - Consider using zooming in the recording tool to focus in on a key area
     - When performing actions, do them as a new user would, not advanced user shortcuts
+  - Have the video reviewed by at least 2 members of the team
+  - Pass the video to Dean McArthur or Keith Brown to upload it to youTube xtUML organization
   - Create page using page template [2]
     - Explain the topic in the text
     - Link to the youTube video